Classic Bruschetta

 1 clove garlic crushed

 Slice the tomatoes in half.
 Gently (1)squeeze out the seeds.
 Chop the tomatoes into small pieces.
 Set aside in a bowl.
-Chop the basil and add to the tomatoes.
-Toss with olive oil, salt, and pepper.
-Set aside.

-Preheat oven broiler or grill on high.
-Slice the bread into 1 inch thick slices.
+Slice the bread into slices 1 inch thick.
 Crush garlic into the oil.
 Brush both sides with the oil-garlic mixture.
-Place a (2)cooling rack on a jelly roll pan and set aside.
+Place a

-To broil: set each piece flat on prepared cooling rack, broil 2 minutes or until the edges start to brown.
+To broil: Set each piece flat on prepared cooling rack, broil 2 minutes or until the edges start to brown.
 Flip each piece and broil an additional 2 minutes, or until the edges start to brown.

 Keep slices on cooling rack so the bottom of the bread doesn't get soft.
 Drain excess juice from the tomatoes.
 Top each piece with the tomato-basil mixture and serve immediately, or serve with the tomato mixture on the side.